puppetlabs/puppetlabs-postgresql/REFERENCE.md

 Data type: `Any`

 Sets the default database locale for all databases created with this module.
 On certain operating systems, this is also used during the template1 initialization, so it becomes a default outside of the module as well.
+On Debian, you'll need to ensure that the 'locales-all' package is installed for full functionality of PostgreSQL.

 Default value: `undef`